NexTechArchitect/ERC721-Advanced-IPFS-NFT/README.md

-Contract Design Principles
+Contract Design Principles:-

-The contract is composed with clarity, traceability, and correctness in mind.
-It inherits from:
+(The contract is composed with clarity, traceability, and correctness in mind.
+It inherits from:)

 ERC721URIStorage for structured metadata